All Episodes

 I'm not going to permit that.

-There ain't going to be any competition here in fundraising.
+Ain't going to be any competition here in fundraising.

 We're going to shut the other guys out.

-That's why I sent them a letter.
+That's why I sent him a letter.

 Damn straight, Chris.